 This transformation has multiple inputs and one output.
 It does not support an error output.

-Configuration of the Union All Transformation
+Configuring the Union All Transformation

 You can set properties through SSIS Designer or programmatically.